Here in the UK, you can legally choose to give your baby any surname: you don’t have to opt for either yours or the father’s surname.

 Take Sam S, who says: “My kids have a double-barrel surname – my last name and their dad’s – that way they can choose what they want to go by as can go by either. ”

 You can also double-barrel and then change, too.
-Love Island stars Cara De La Hoyde and Nathan Massey chose the surname De La Hoyde-Massey for their son, and told us they’re going to change it simply to Massey once they get married.
+Love Island stars Cara De La Hoyde and Nathan Massey chose the surname De La Hoyde-Massey for their son, Freddie-George, but announced they were going to change it simply to Massey once they get married.

 If you’re not sure about a double-barrelled moniker, there’s the option of having your surname or your partner’s surname as your child’s middle name – which is exactly what Laura G did: